India EU Free Trade Agreement Concluded, Unlocking New Global Trade Opportunities

 Unprecedented Market Access for Indian Exports

-One of the most significant outcomes of the India EU Free Trade Agreement is preferential market access for over 99 percent of Indian exports by trade value.
-This development is expected to enhance India’s export competitiveness across multiple sectors.
+Primarily, the India-EU Free Trade Agreement grants preferential market access for over 99 per cent of Indian exports.
+Consequently, this development enhances India’s export competitiveness across various sectors.

 Boost for Labour-Intensive Industries